Hypertension, Essential

 • With diabetes or chronic kidney disease (CKD): SBP ≥140 and/or DBP ≥90

-• The American College of Cardiology (ACC)/American Heart Association (AHA) uses SBP ≥130 and/or DBP ≥80 as “stage 1 hypertension” which should be treated with exercise and lifestyle modification, reserving medication for patients at “higher risk” (defined as age ≥65 years, CKD, diabetes, or known cardiovascular disease [CVD]).
+• The American College of Cardiology (ACC)/American Heart Association (AHA) designates SBP ≥130 and/or DBP ≥80 as “stage 1 hypertension” which should be treated with exercise and lifestyle modification, reserving medication for patients at “higher risk” (defined as age ≥65 years, CKD, diabetes, or known cardiovascular disease [CVD]).

 Geriatric Considerations

 Isolated systolic HTN is common.
-Therapy is effective at preventing stroke, CV morbidity, and all-cause mortality (2)[A].
+Therapy is effective at preventing stroke, CV morbidity and all-cause mortality (2)[A].
 Target SBP for seniors is higher than in younger patients (~150 mm Hg systolic), and adverse reactions to medications are more frequent, especially in those who are very old.
 The benefit of therapy has been conclusively demonstrated in older patients for SBP ≥160.
 The strongest evidence of benefit has been shown with use of thiazide diuretics.

 Pediatric Considerations

-Defined as SBP or DBP ≥95th percentile on repeated measurements.
-Measure BP during routine exams beginning at age 3 years.
-Pre-HTN: SBP or DBP between 90th and 95th percentile
+Defined as SBP or DBP ≥95th percentile on repeated measurements; measure BP during routine exams beginning at age 3 years; pre-HTN: SBP or DBP between 90th and 95th percentile

 Pregnancy Considerations

 Elevated BP during pregnancy may represent chronic HTN, pregnancy-induced HTN, or preeclampsia.
-Preferred agents: labetalol, nifedipine, methyldopa, or hydralazine with angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs) being contraindicated.
+Preferred agents: labetalol, nifedipine, methyldopa, or hydralazine with angiotensin-converting enzyme inhibitors (ACEI) and angiotensin II receptor blockers (ARBs) being contraindicated.
 Maternal and fetal mortality are reduced with treatment of severe HTN (see “Preeclampsia and Eclampsia [Toxemia of Pregnancy]”).

 Epidemiology